Luciferbobo/SEU_abroad_official/test.md

 # Detachable Novel Views Synthesis of Dynamic Scenes Using Distribution-Driven Neural Radiance Fields

-We provide one demo scene S5 in /data/URBAN/, and a pretrained model in /D4NeRF/logs/S5.
+We provide one demo scene S5 in /data/URBAN/.
+And the corresponding pretrained model is in /D4NeRF/logs/S5.

 ## Setup&Dependency
 The code is tested with Python == 3.8.8, Pytorch == 1.11.0 and CUDA 0= 11.3, the dependencies includes: